dadrus/jpa-unit/README.md

 </persistence>
 ```

-### JPA Unit Runner & Rule
+### JPA Unit integration with Junit

 JPA Unit follows the concept of configuration by exception whenever possible.
 To support this concept its API consists mainly of annotations with meaningful defaults (if the annotation is not present) used to drive the test.

-The basic requirements on the code level are the presence of either
+For JUnit 4, the basic requirements on the code level are the presence of either

 - the `@RunWith(JpaUnitRunner.class)` annotation on the class level, or
 - the `JpaUnitRule` property, annotated with `@Rule`

+For JUnit 5, there is no much choice

+- the test class needs to be annotated with `@ExtendWith(JpaUnit.class)` annotation.

-and the presence of either
+Irrespectively the JUnit version, the presence of either

 - an `EntityManager` property annotated with `@PersistenceContext`.
 In this case a new `EntityManager` instance is acquired for each test case.
 On test case exit it is cleared and closed.
 Furthermore the usage of an `EntityManager` instance managed by JPA Unit, enables automatic transaction management, where a new transaction is started before each test case and committed after the test case returns, respectively the method annotated with `@After`.
 The `@Transactional` annotation (see below) can be used to overwrite and configure the required behavior.
 - or an `EntityManagerFactory` property annotated with `@PersistenceUnit`.
 In this case the user is responsible for obtaining and closing the required `EntityManager` instance including the corresponding transaction management.
 There are however some utility functions which can ease the test implementation (see `TransactionSupport` class).

+is required.

-In both cases the reference to the persistence unit is required (e.g. `@PersistenceContext(unitName = "my-test-unit")` or `@PersistenceUnit(unitName = "my-test-unit")`).
+In both cases the reference to the persistence unit is required as well (e.g. `@PersistenceContext(unitName = "my-test-unit")` or `@PersistenceUnit(unitName = "my-test-unit")`).
 Thus, given the presence of a persistence provider configuration, like given above, the following examples implement full functional tests.

 Example using `JpaUnitRunner`: